Reem-Albadwy/COCA_pipeline/Readme.md

 # COCA Dataset Preprocessing & Radiomics Pipeline

-## Project Overview
+## Task Overview

-This project implements a complete preprocessing and radiomics analysis pipeline for the **COCA (Coronary Calcium) dataset**.
+This evaluation task implements a complete preprocessing and radiomics analysis pipeline for the **COCA (Coronary Calcium) dataset**.

 The goal is to build a **modular and reproducible pipeline** that